evolutics/zero-downtime-deployments-with-podman-docker-or-docker-compose/README.md

    Test it: `curl localhost:8080` returns "Hi from _B_" now.

-You can tear down the demo resources with
+You can tear down the above resources with

 ```bash
 podman rm --force hi-0 hi-1 reverse-proxy